. Diet, exercise and lifestyle are three keys to how you can manage arthritis

 .
 Keep active, stay moving and avoid slipping into a sedentary lifestyle

 .
-Try and limit salt, sugar and processed food and look to incorporate fish and vegetables into your diet
+Limit salt, sugar and processed food and incorporate fish and vegetables

-As we always say, exercise doesn’t have to be overly taxing or time consuming – it just has to be consistent and regular – a couple of times a week so your body will adapt and naturally get stronger over time.
-A national health survey recommended 150 minutes per week of exercise for Australian adults.
-The AIHW states that 75 per cent of people over 65 were not sufficiently active as of 2014/5 so there is certainly some work to be done there.
+Exercise doesn’t have to be taxing or time consuming – it has to be consistent and regular – a couple of times a week so your body can adapt and naturally get stronger over time.

 This study outlines the correlation between exercise and managing arthritis.
 It says ‘The importance for the inclusion of exercise training in the treatment of RA is now clear and proven.